-Whether you think your financial information has already been compromised or you’re just worried about the potential for identity theft, consider freezing your credit report.
-It’s not a complete solution, but it can be a major barrier to someone else opening an account in your name.
+Whether you think your financial information has already been compromised or you’re just worried about the potential for identity theft, consider freezing your credit file.
+It’s not a complete solution, but it can be a significant barrier to someone else opening an account in your name.

 Here’s how it works.

 Intrigued?
-Find out more about how and when to freeze your credit reports.
+Find out more about how and when a credit freeze might be right for you.

 #2: Use intricate passwords, and never use a password more than once.

 We can hear you from over here: “That’s crazy!
 How am I going to remember all of my passwords if I can’t reuse any of them?”